-Note that England’s access laws are different to Scotland’s ‘Right to Roam’, where the emphasis is on an assumption you can pass through freely as long as there is no damage or disturbance (in a nutshell).
+Note that while walking Hadrian’s Wall that England’s access laws are different to Scotland’s ‘Right to Roam’, where the emphasis is on an assumption you can pass through freely as long as there is no damage or disturbance (in a nutshell).
 A better description in Scotland is ‘Right of Responsible Access’.

 England does have land designated ‘open access land’ where you need not stick to paths, otherwise your Ordnance Survey map will tell you where there are Rights of Way – paths that you are meant to stay on.

 (This is why, if you are a Scot walking with English friends in England, they get a bit jumpy if you start suggesting short cuts across fields!)

 It also explains why Ordnance Survey maps for England show Rights of Way, but they don’t show them on Scottish maps, where they are just ‘paths’.
 Incidentally, remember you can…Buy OS Landranger maps direct from Ordnance Survey.

 Hadrian’s Wall seems to be a mix of open access land and rights of way, so access is easy and well signposted and there are plenty of helpful info boards.

 English Heritage and the National Trust for England keep paths and stiles in pretty good order, with well-constructed stonework under foot where the going gets tough on the uphill stretches – of which there are quite a few while walking HAdrian’s Wall.